B'Tselem: View of Israel as an apartheid state

+Gaza war (2023–present)

+Vivian Silver, a former board member of B'Tselem, was killed in the Be'eri massacre during the October 7 attacks.

+In August 2024, B'Tselem released a report entitled "Welcome to Hell," which drew upon the testimony of 55 Palestinian and Israeli Arab detainees.
+The report alleged that systematic abuse, neglect, torture and killings against Palestinian and Israeli Arab prisoners in Israeli custody had intensified since the beginning of the Gaza war.
+B'Tselem's report also claimed that prisoners were forced to live in overcrowded and unhygienic conditions.
+B'Tselem's International Advocacy Officer Sarit Michaeli asserted that these abuses were not the work of "rogue elements" but were endorsed by the Israeli government and prison system.

+In October 2024, during Israel's siege of North Gaza, B'Tselem released a statement accusing Israel of ethnically cleansing North Gaza and urging the international community to stop the war.
+B'tselem stated that the "magnitude of the crimes Israel is currently committing [...] is impossible to describe" and reported dire conditions in North Gaza including starvation, bombings, and lack of medical care.

+B'Tselem published a report in July 2025, assessing that Israel is committing genocide in Gaza.

-Staff
+Staff and board

-B'Tselem's executive director is Hagai El-Ad.
+B'Tselem's executive director is Yuli Novak.
 In 2011, the group staff has 38 employees in a Research Department, a Data Coordination department, a communications department, and an administration department.
 Field data research in the West Bank and Gaza Strip for B'Tselem was, until the Second Intifada, performed by Israeli Arabs.
 Data analysis and dissemination was conducted at the Jerusalem office.
 Because of restriction on entry to these areas for Israeli citizens, the Israeli Arab field workers were replaced with similarly qualified Palestinian Arabs who transmit research data to the office via fax or phone, sometimes negotiating checkpoints to reach the Jerusalem office for debriefings.
+B'Tselem board members include Orly Noy, Thair Abu Rass, and Elias Khouri.
+Notable former board members include: David Kretzmer, Anat Biletzki, Danny Rubinstein, Vivian Silver, and Oren Yiftachel.

 Funding

 B'Tselem describes itself as an independent NGO, "funded by contributions from foundations in Europe and North America... and by private individuals in Israel and abroad", and by the governments of some EU countries and the European Commission.

 According to B'Tselem's 2016 financial report, they had received NIS 9,549,286 in donations, of which NIS 4,665,144 was received from foreign governmental bodies.

 According to the New Israel Fund's 2016 financial report, they transferred US$414,433 to B'Tselem over the course of the year.

-According to NGO Monitor, B'Tselem has received NIS 30,950,388 from foreign governmental bodies in 2012–2017, and US$2,271,107 from the New Israel Fund from 2008 to 2016.